mbwilding/dygma-layer-switcher/readme.md

 ## Config

-On the first run of `dygma-layer-switcher-service` a `config.yml` will be created.
+On the first run of `dygma-layer-switcher` the `config.yml` will be generated.

 ```yaml
 ---